NavUWB/SAFinalProj/README.md

 and putting data into the database from the views.
 Under the Views folder, all of the Home folder views need to be changed or deleted.

-/ Files to Change
+/ File Folders to Add/Delete/Update classes

-Models - None, only need to add classes
+Models - Only need to add classes

 Views - All views under the Home folder need to be changed or deleted, nothing else should be altered.
 Adding is OK.